GardensKeukenhofTransport

 • Other bus services from Haarlem and Leiden to Keukenhof

-• Drive to Keukenhof with paid parking on site
+• Drive to Keukenhof with paid parking on site – book a car rental here

-• Keukenhof 2026 – runs 19 March to 10 May 2026
+• Keukenhof 2026 season – runs 19 March to 10 May 2026

 Keukenhof tours

-Keukenhof Coach Shuttle (from Amsterdam Noord)
+Keukenhof Coach Shuttle from Amsterdam Noord (or Centraal Station)

 The Keukenhof shuttle coach is a good premium option if you don’t want a guided tour.

-These depart from the ‘This Is Holland‘ attraction in Amsterdam Noord.
+Buses mainly depart from the ‘This Is Holland‘ attraction in Amsterdam Noord.
 This is very easily reached from Amsterdam Central station by taking the free GVB ferry (F3) to Buiksloterweg.

 From the ferry wharf turn left towards the white EYE Film building – it’s about a 250m walk to This Is Holland at Overhoekplein 51 nestled just behind the A’DAM Toren tower.